Is a Polygraph Test Admissible as Evidence?

 McKinney, Texas Criminal Defense Attorneys

 If you are involved in a criminal investigation in any way, be proactive and start working with a Collin County criminal defense attorney as soon as possible.
-Call Rosenthal & Wadas, PLLC today at 972-369-0577 to begin working with a member of our firm.
+Call Rosenthal & Wadas today at (972) 369-0577 to begin working with a member of our firm.
 Our team of criminal defense attorneys can help you with your case by providing you with the legal counsel and representation you need.
 Do not wait to begin working on your case with our firm.